mrbinky3000/responsive_carousel/README.md

 page it will further slow down older Androids because Facebook causes page reflows every few miliseconds.

+##Supported Browsers
+Please help me out by testing on other browsers so I can add to the support list.
+I have tested this on the following browsers:
+- IE7 and higher
+- Chrome 21 and higher
+- Safari 5.1.7 and higher
+- FireFox 14 and higher
+- iPhone / iPad (safari)
+- Android Browser (~Chrome 12)

 ##Overhead

 - 32kb : jQuery